- Peak tornado season in the South is March through May; in the North, it is late spring through early summer.

 - Look for the following danger signs: Dark green-ish sky, hail, low-lying clouds, or loud roar.

-- A tornado WATCH is to prepare people of a possible threat, while a WARNING is when a tornado has been spotted or indicated by radar and is imminent.
+- A tornado watch is issued when conditions are right for a tornado to develop while a tornado warning is issued when a tornado has been spotted or indicated by radar and is imminent.

 - Tornados are measured on the Fujita Scale by six categories as shown below.